FloppyPete/ProjectRoadmapper/PROJECT_ROADMAP.md

 3. **Progressive Enhancement** - Works great as markdown, better as CLI, best with features
 4. **AI-First** - Designed for AI-assisted development from day one
 5. **Community-Ready** - Built to share, extend, contribute
+6. **Accessible** - Documentation for both programmers and non-programmers

 ### Target Users